joshuaaung/chromeExt/README.md

 ## Products

 <b>MuteXor</b> - A browser action chrome extension which allows users to "PAUSE" Youtube videos that are playing in other tabs(non-active tabs).
 This tool is useful when the user opens series of tabs of Youtube videos and does not want to go through each tab to pause the videos.
+User may remain at his/hers current video and pause all other Youtube videos playing in other tabs just by clicking the <b>MuteXor</b> action button located at the side of the url/address bar.</br>
-User can remain at his/hers current video and pause all other Youtube videos playing in other tabs just by clicking the <b>MuteXor</b> action button located at the side of the url/address bar.
+Since the <b>Tab Muting Feature</b> in Chrome is undergoing an experimental phase, I believe <b>MuteXor</b> will come in handy!

 ## Motivation